HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     You can automatically extract keywords from the content item using AI-assisted keyword generation.
 Click the **Generate** button.
 The extracted keywords are based on the content provided in the content item.
 The AI-generated keywords will not overwrite the existing keywords but will append to it.

     !!! note "Using AI-assisted keyword extraction"
-        Refer to the [Prerequisite](#prerequisite) section for instructions on configuring AI-assistance features.
+        Refer to the [Prerequisites](#prerequisite) section for instructions on configuring AI-assistance features.

     ![](../../../../../assets/HCL_Content_Composer_Content_Generate_Keywords.png)